 National Car Accident Statistics

-Traffic accident fatalities have declined over the last few years, only to increase again in 2015.
+As we reported in the previous years, traffic accident fatalities had declined over a series of years, only to increase again in 2015.
 According to the National Highway Traffic Safety Administration’s Fatality Analysis Reporting System (FARS), there were 35,092 traffic accident deaths in 2015.
-Up 7.2 percent when compared to the 2014.
+Up 7.2 percent when compared to the 2014 data.